 – Urine test (urine hcg): This is the simplest test that can be done for confirmation, as it can be done in the privacy of your own home.
 It is recommended to wait at least approximately 4 weeks after using the abortion pills.
 If the process was successful, the test should be negative after approximately 4 weeks.

 – Blood test (quantitative hcg): This test requires a medical visit, and is most useful when the same blood test was also done prior to using the abortion pills for comparison of the hormone levels.
 This test is not routinely performed, and thus if you desire confirmation the urine test as described above is more often recommended.
+If you do choose to do this test, the pregnancy hormone should be absent approximately 4 weeks after medication use if the process was successful.

 – Ultrasound: This requires a medical visit, and can be used to detect an ongoing pregnancy.
 Keep in mind that if the abortion pills worked, there may still be some blood and tissue visible on ultrasound for at least 2 weeks.
 Even if the pregnancy is gone, sometimes the ultrasound is performed too early and women are diagnosed with an “incomplete abortion” which could lead to unnecessary surgical procedures.
 If you choose to have an ultrasound, it is recommended to wait at least 2 weeks, unless you have symptoms of complications and need an ultrasound sooner.